-Iowa Retirement Investors' Club (RIC) - Your employer's 457/401a supplemental retirement savings benefit provides an easy way for you to save a portion of current wages for future income needs.
-RIC participants have two plans: a 457 plan to receive employee contributions and a 401a plan to receive employer match contributions (if available).
+Iowa Retirement Investors' Club (RIC) - The State of Iowa

+457/401a supplemental retirement savings benefit provides an easy way for you to save a portion of current wages for future income needs.
+State employees working 20+ hours per week or receiving fixed annual salaries are eligible to participate.

+RIC participants have two plan accounts: a 457 plan to receive employee contributions and a 401a plan to receive employer match contributions.
 RIC has no vesting requirements.